Bringing Training Data to Life

-The first set of work that our in-house designers, Danny Silva and Jason Cardarelli, were tasked with was to simply improve the way clients were able to download a data report from their training course (first image).
-Fortunately, conversations between the executive team and the design team led to a more ambitious approach of taking the reporting live and online.
-The core question quickly shifted from “how can we get client users a nice report” to “how can we bring the report data to life?”
+The first set of work that our in-house designers, Danny Silva and Jason Cardarelli, were tasked with was to simply improve the way clients downloaded data reports from their training course (first image).
+Fortunately, conversations between the executive team and the design team led to a more ambitious approach: bringing our reports online.
+The core question quickly shifted from “how can we get clients a nice report?” to “how can we bring report data to life?”

 This step involved tackling a layer of complexity we knew we would need, but were unsure of how to solve just yet: data comparison.
 The default setting of the analytics portal would clearly show performance results for your entire user group, but we also needed to allow clients to dig deeper – how does a particular segment of the company stack up against the overall average?
 How about the team in one city versus another?
 Did Marketing get through the course more easily than Accounting?

 And so a dedicated ‘Compare Mode’ was born.
 You’ll see here that it began life as a fairly large and complex module on the right side of the screen.
 We soon found ways to streamline this for the Beta though…

 Anonymous user testing sessions, based on a clickable version of the black and white Alpha designs suggested that we were largely on the right track, but there was still some confusion regarding our Compare Mode feature.